RichardSobreiro/article-strangle-legacy-system/Part I.md

 As already mentioned, there is no perfect model.
 Always something will need to be revised and updated.
 The great achievement is that evolving the software after having clearly defined the boundaries and contracts between the domains won't be a project more similar to the process of evolving a piece of hardware where things are tightly coupled.

-In an article like this one, there is no room for moving forward in the process of creating the link between the DDD model and the software, like defining the shape of events, API's, application architecture, etc. For a deep understanding of those phases I strongly recommend Vaughn Vernon's book IDD.
-For C# developers Scott Millet's and Nick Tune's book Patterns, Principles, and Practices of Domain-Driven Design is the best alternative.
-And finally, for Java developers Vijay Nair's book Practical Domain-Driven Design in Enterprise Java is an excellent reference.
-Those books will give you a practical stand point of view on how Domain-Driven Design creates the connection between the Business Process needs and the IT system that supports those needs.
+In an article like this one, there is no room for moving forward in the process of creating the link between the DDD model and the software, like defining the shape of events, API's, application architecture, etc. For a deep understanding of those phases I strongly recommend [Vaughn Vernon's book IDD](<(https://www.amazon.com.br/Implementing-Domain-Driven-Design-Vaughn-Vernon/dp/0321834577/ref=asc_df_0321834577/?tag=googleshopp00-20&linkCode=df0&hvadid=379787788238&hvpos=&hvnetw=g&hvrand=461375848233545553&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1001566&hvtargid=pla-451193117745&psc=1)>).
+For C# developers [Scott Millet's and Nick Tune's book Patterns, Principles, and Practices of Domain-Driven Design](https://www.amazon.com.br/Patterns-Principles-Practices-Domain-Driven-Design/dp/1118714709/ref=asc_df_1118714709/?tag=googleshopp00-20&linkCode=df0&hvadid=379733272930&hvpos=&hvnetw=g&hvrand=11004744162210465982&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1001566&hvtargid=pla-452302156786&psc=1) is the best alternative.
+And finally, for Java developers Vijay Nair's book [Practical Domain-Driven Design in Enterprise Java](https://www.google.com.br/books/edition/Practical_Domain_Driven_Design_in_Enterp/eq6tDwAAQBAJ?hl=en&gbpv=1&printsec=frontcover) is an excellent reference.
+Those books will give you a practical standpoint of view on how Domain-Driven Design creates the connection between the Business Process needs and the IT system that supports those needs.

 And last but not least: